Christian-Active/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that prints the effective username of the current user.
+Script that list the current user's group